ventus-ag/documentation/content/identity-management/groups.md

 **Actions** icon after accepting invitation opens the next list of available management actions:
 - *Remove* - this option is using to delete the Project from the Group.

-Users from the second block will have access to this Project and, accordingly, to all resources in this Project, but they will not be able to add new projects to this Organization, see billing Information and manage the Groups and Administrators of the Organization that owns this Project.
+Users from the second block will have access to this Project and, accordingly, to all resources in this Project, but they will not be able to add new projects to this Organization,  and manage the Groups and Administrators of the Organization that owns this Project.

 ### Manage Users in Group